Mapping out the Space for New Physics with Leptonic and Semileptonic $B_{(c)}$ Decays: Extraction of and Implications for

 In this section, we proceed with the extraction of the values of $|V_{cb}|$ which are compatible with the NP contributions determined in the previous subsections.
 In analogy with the determination of $|V_{ub}|$ presented in Section~\ref{sec:VubPredbu}, we use the bounds for the NP Wilson coefficients derived from the $|V_{cb}|$-independent observables $\mathcal{R}(D)$, $\mathcal{R}(D^*)$, $F_L(D^*)$ and $R^e_{\mu}(D^*)$ to extract $|V_{cb}|$ through the interplay of an extra observable which is $|V_{cb}|$-dependent.
 To accomplish this goal and for the purposes of illustration, we will focus on the averaged branching fraction $\braket{{\mathcal B}(\bar B\rightarrow D^{*} \tau^- \bar{\nu}_{\tau})}$ which is sensitive to both the NP short-distance contributions and $|V_{cb}|$ itself.
 Moreover, this particular average is not affected by the ambiguity concerning the leptonic combination in the final state which we encountered while interpreting the experimental measurement of $\braket{{\mathcal B}(\bar B\rightarrow D^{*} \ell^- \bar{\nu}_{\ell})}$, where the contributions from electrons and muons were not transparent.

-As we will show, the possible regions for $|V_{cb}|$ obtained through our method can be further refined by imposing as an extra constraint the upper bound for $\mathcal{B}(B_c\rightarrow \tau^- \bar{\nu}_{\tau})$.
-This has been derived from the lifetime $\tau_{B_c}$ of the $B_c$ mesons in Ref.~\cite{Alonso:2016oyd} and from LEP data at the $Z$ peak in Ref.~\cite{Akeroyd:2017mhr}.
-However, in Refs.~\cite{Blanke:2018yud,Blanke:2019qrx}, it was argued that these bounds are too strict and values up to $60 \%$ cannot be excluded, thus we will take
+The possible regions for the short-distance coefficients and $|V_{cb}|$ can be further refined by imposing upper bounds on the leptonic $B_c$ branching ratios as extra constraints, especially in scenarios with non-vanishing pseudoscalar Wilson coefficients at the bottom scale, as they lift the helicity suppression of the leptonic modes.
+Unfortunately, no direct constraints are available from the LHC.
+In view of this, an estimate of a bound on $\mathcal{B}(B_c\rightarrow \tau^- \bar{\nu}_{\tau})$ has been derived from LEP data at the $Z$ peak in Ref.~\cite{Akeroyd:2017mhr}.
+In Refs.~\cite{Blanke:2018yud,Blanke:2019qrx}, it was argued that this bound is too strict and values up to $60 \%$ cannot be excluded.
+Thus we will take

+Information on the lifetime $\tau_{B_c}$ of the $B_c$ mesons can also be converted into bounds for the leptonic branching ratios \cite{Alonso:2016oyd,Watanabe:2017mip}, giving results in the same ballpark \cite{Blanke:2018yud}.
+However, as this observable depends on any possible $B_c$ decay channel, the interpretation is more complex since other NP contributions may enter.

 In order to incorporate Eq.~(\ref{eq:BcUB}) in our studies, we use the theoretical expression

 with

 and the Wilson coefficients are evaluated at $\mu=m_b$.